adrianbj/ProcessMigrator/README.md

 ##What it can migrate

 * Fields, templates, and page content for all field types including:
-    * All standard field types, including RTE with the PageLinkAbstractor module installed.
+    * All standard field types, including RTE, and decoding of links modified by the PageLinkAbstractor module and abstracting again on the destination PW install.
     * File/Image fields including the actual files/images
     * Repeaters fields and all their required fields, templates, and content
-    * Page fields (and the pages, templates, and fields that make up their selectable content)
+    * Page fields (and the pages, templates, and fields that make up their selectable pages)
     * Multilanguage versions of field content
-    * The template .php files.
+    * Templates (including Family, URL and other settings) and the template .php files.
 It even grabs the appropriate file if you are using the "Alternate Template Filename" setting.
 NB the templates directory on the destination PW installation must be writable for these to be imported.

+Files/images/template files and the json structure/data file are exported in a zip file which is then imported into the destination PW install.

+So, you could build sections of content on a local dev PW installation, export it, and then with a couple of clicks import everything into the live PW installation.

 ##Notes
 * It supports multi-language fields, but you should make sure to have language support already installed on the destination installation before running the import